-In addition to her courtroom work, Laurie is regularly called on to provide strategic advice on litigation and potential litigation, devil’s advocate services to pressure test litigation strategy, and to advise on strategic legal communications and crisis management in cases with high public profile.
+In addition to her courtroom work, Laurie is regularly called on to provide strategic advice on litigation and potential litigation, devil’s advocate services to pressure test litigation strategy, and to advise on strategic legal communications and legal crisis management in cases with significant public profile.

 Laurie has appeared before the Alberta Court of Queen’s Bench, the Court of Appeal of Alberta, the Ontario Superior Court of Justice, the Court of Appeal for Ontario, the New Brunswick Court of Queen’s Bench, the Federal Court of Canada, the Federal Court of Appeal, the National Energy Board, the Sport Dispute Resolution Centre of Canada, and the Royal Commission of Inquiry Into the Sponsorship Program & Advertising Activities (the Gomery Commission).
-She has also made representations in writing to the Supreme Court of Canada and to the First District of the Court of Appeal of California.
+She has also made representations in writing to the Supreme Court of Canada and to the California Court of Appeal.

-Laurie began her legal career in our Toronto office and was a partner in the Calgary office of another national firm prior to returning to Cassels Brock.
+Laurie began her legal career in our Toronto office and was a partner in the Calgary office of another national firm prior to returning to Cassels Brock when our Calgary office opened.
 In addition to her legal practice, Laurie recently served as a member of the Alberta Electoral Boundaries Commission and is presently a member of the Board of Directors of Calgary Legal Guidance, a not-for-profit legal clinic located in downtown Calgary.

 - Trost v.
 Conservative Party of Canada, 2018 ONSC 2230 (Div.
 Ct) and 2018 ONSC 2733 (Div.
-Ct.)
+Ct.), leave to appeal denied (M49223) September 21, 2018.
 Represented a federal political party and had a judicial review application by a former leadership contestant struck on basis the court lacked jurisdiction to hear the matter.

 - Regulatory Investigations Representation of organizations being investigated under electoral legislation, consumer protection legislation, and insurance legislation.